What Tourists should know before Visiting England

 Whilst the United Kingdom is a member of the European Union, it does not use the Euro as its currency.
 England, Scotland, Wales and Northern Ireland the component countries of the U.K. all use the pound sterling, Eire or Southern Ireland is a separate country and does use the Euro.

-Exchange rates fluctuate and you should check them regularly before and during your stay, so that you know what you are spending.
+Exchange rates fluctuate and you should check them regularly before and during your stay, so that you know exactly what you are spending.
 There are one and two pound coins, five, ten, twenty, fifty, and one hundred pound notes.
 100 pence make one pound and there a 1, 2, 5, ten, twenty and fifty pence, one pound and two pound coins, which are thicker than the lower denomination coins.
-The fifty pence coin is a many sided, rather than a round, coin.
+The fifty pence and twenty pence coins are many sided, rather than a round, coins, the twenty pence coin is smaller and lighter than the fifty pence coin.

 Etiquette and Manners

 Manners, in England, are generally similar to those in other English speaking countries.
 However, there are subtle differences.
 British people take manners and politeness seriously.
 Thank-you is traditional at every stage when buying something in a shop, for example.
 British people are more reserved than their American and Canadian cousins, and tend to misunderstand the outspoken manners of Americans and Canadians.
 English people are not as effusive as Americans, it does not mean that we do not like you; it just means we have a different way of showing it.
 British people shake hands on greeting someone they do not know very well.
-Men do not usually hug other men, unless they know one another extremely well.
+Men do not usually hug other men, unless they know one another extremely well, usually only family members or long term friends.
 Female friends may kiss one another on meeting, but usually not unless they know one another very well.

 As in other countries, it is polite to give up your seat on public transport to pregnant women, elderly persons or those struggling with shopping or young children.

-British people queue or wait in line to be served in shops, at bus stops.
-Patience is a virtue in England and those trying to push in front of others will arouse anger.
+British people queue or wait in line to be served in shops, at bus stops or ticket offices.
+Patience is a virtue in England and those trying to push in front of others in a queue will arouse anger.
 Complaining about the wait, when standing in a queue, is considered bad form, enduring the wait with patience and good humour is the British way.

 On escalators, especially those in the underground railway or “tube” (metro) or on the ordinary railway, stand on the right, leaving room for others to walk by you on the left.
 Commuters rush down the left hand side of escalators and will not forgive those disobeying the rules.